Fried rice

 Fried rice is a dish of cooked rice that has been stir-fried in a wok or a frying pan and is usually mixed with other ingredients such as eggs, vegetables, seafood, or meat.
 It is often eaten as a main dish or as an accompaniment to another dish.
-Fried rice is a popular component of East Asian, Southeast Asian and certain South Asian cuisines.
+Fried rice is a popular component of East Asian, Southeast Asian and South Asian cuisines.
 As a homemade dish, fried rice is typically made with ingredients left over from other dishes, leading to countless variations.
-Fried rice first developed during the Sui dynasty in China.
+Fried rice first developed during the Sui dynasty in China and later spread across the world through the migration of the Chinese diaspora.

 Many varieties of fried rice have their own specific list of ingredients.
 In China, common varieties include Yangzhou fried rice and Hokkien fried rice.
 Japanese chāhan is considered a Japanese Chinese dish, having derived from Chinese fried rice dishes.
 In Southeast Asia, similarly constructed Indonesian, Malaysian, and Singaporean nasi goreng and Thai khao phat are popular dishes.
 In the West, most restaurants catering to vegetarians have invented their own varieties of fried rice, including egg fried rice.
 Fried rice is also seen on the menus of non-Asian countries’ restaurants offering cuisines with no native tradition of the dish.
 Additionally, the cuisine of some Latin American countries includes variations on fried rice, including Ecuadorian chaulafan, Peruvian arroz chaufa, Cuban arroz frito, and Puerto Rican arroz mampostea(d)o.